NCEAS/metacatui/README.md

     - Optional: Replace `YOUR-GOOGLE-MAPS-API-KEY` with your [Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key) to enable the Google Map features of MetacatUI.
 If no API key is given, MetacatUI will still work, it just will not include the map features.
 - Open `src/js/themes/dataone/models/AppModel.js` and change the following values:
     - Set `baseUrl` and `d1CNBaseUrl` to the URL where the remote DataONE CN is (e.g. `https://cn-stage.test.dataone.org`)
+- Open `src/loader.js` and set the value for the following property:
+    - Set `MetacatUI.root` based on the location off of its top directory.
+Example:
+        - If the source code is located at `/Users/walker/Sites` (as configured in Apache), set the `MetacatUI.root = "/"`.
+        - If the source code is located inside some directory (say `metacatui`) at `/Users/walker/Sites`, set the `MetacatUI.root = "/metacatui"`.

 #### Step 3.
 - Follow Step 3 above to install MetacatUI in Apache.